 Cats may begin to pant when they are overheated, anxious, or following strenuous exercise.
 If your cat is panting for any of these reasons, it should resolve itself once the cat has had an opportunity to calm down, cool down or rest.

-That said, it's important for pet parents to note that this sort of panting is much more rare in cats than it is in dogs.
+That said, it's important for pet parents to note that this sort of panting is much rarer in cats than it is in dogs.
 So if you aren't sure why your cat is panting, it’s worth a trip to the vet.

 Dyspnea - Abnormal Breathing in Cats